 Much of my love of nature has translated professionally and vocationally.
 I have a Ph.D. in United States social history with an emphasis on African American and environmental history.
 Later, I taught at Morehouse College, Tulane University, and Loyola Marymount University, incorporating my expertise concerning the African Diaspora and the environment into my classes.

 I recently completed my M.Div. in Faith, Health, and Science at Emory University, which allowed me to expand my expertise on the environment and religion.
-I am currently serving as the associate pastor at Ingomar Church in Pittsburgh.
-Part of my ministry is advocacy for impoverished and marginalized people affected by environmental disparity including access to recreational spaces and healthcare.
+I am currently serving as the Coordinator of the Office of Diversity Development and Inclusion at the Western Pennsylvania Conference Center of the United Methodist Church.
+Part of my passion is advocacy for impoverished and marginalized people affected by environmental disparity including access to recreational spaces and healthcare.

 With the publication of Rooted in the Earth, I have done television, radio, public presentations, and book signings.
 Highlights include a television interview with JJ on Atlanta, Peachtree TV; a radio/online interview with the Memphis Public Library; and a lecture at DePaul University.